6 Ways to get through Christmas as the cost-of-living rises

 If you know there’s something you really would like but can’t afford, (and you’re able to wait just a little bit longer!) then embracing the Boxing Day and January sales might help spread out the cost, particularly for higher-priced items.

-In fact, a lot of items can be cheaper in January, including electronics, toys, winter clothing and even fitness and gym memberships ready for the New Year.
-You can even get your Christmas decorations for next year!
+Whether it’s electronics, toys, winter clothing and even fitness and gym memberships for the new year, a lot of items can be cheaper in January.
+You could even get your Christmas decorations for next year!

 Retailers generally buy extra stock before Christmas, so they don’t get a bad rep if they sell out.
 Therefore, they will have stock they want to get rid of before the new range comes in.
 So, if it’s worth the wait, you may be better off.